LGro/reunicorn/README.md

-# Coagulate
+# Reunicorn

-Coagulate is a smartphone app to synchronize contact details and share current as well as future locations in a privacy preserving manner for everyone who wants to stay in touch with their peers.
+Reunicorn is a smartphone app to synchronize contact details and share current as well as future locations in a privacy preserving manner for everyone who wants to stay in touch with their peers.

 When you plan to visit a city, find out immediately who of your old friends you could meet and directly contact them with up-to-date contact details.